hirotoe0112/russian-helloworld/src/content/journals/2025/03/conjugation-of-verbs.md

 They say that Russian words are pronounced as they are spelled.
 I completely agree with this advantage when pronouncing Russian words.
 However, when it comes to writing them down, I am not sure whether I should write a or о, as a non-stressed о is pronounced as а.

-And writing this article in English. lol.
+And the fact that I am writing this article in English. lol.

 ## Strategies to Improve
 <!-- What will you do to overcome today’s challenges? -->